 Measure out your broth.
 You want about two litres for your soup.

 For the soup:

 Do you have your own natural remedies for beating sickness?
 Please share below in the comments.
-Hope everyone is having a healthy and happy descent into winter!
+I hope everyone is having a healthy and happy descent into winter!